fuerte-nerd/my-gatsby-netlifycms-site/content/homepage.md

 ---
-hero_image: assets/aerial-photography-of-buildings-near-sea-3560024.jpg
+hero_image: assets/sidewalk-entrance-to-a-white-building-1790584.jpg
 title: Qué Chulo!
+subtitle: >-
-subtitle: Me llamo David.
+  Me llamo David.
 Welcome to the coolest website on the planet!
+Not much to look at, I know.
 button_text: Go beyond!
 ---